 To qualify for hospice care, a hospice doctor and your doctor (if you have one) must certify that you're terminally ill, meaning you have a life expectancy of 6 months or less.
-If you're already getting hospice care, a hospice doctor or nurse practitioner will need to see you about 6 months after your hospice care started to certify that you're still terminally ill.
 Coverage includes:

 - All items and services needed for pain relief and symptom management

 - Medical, nursing, and social services

 - Drugs

 - Certain durable medical equipment

 - Aide and homemaker services

-Other covered services, as well as services Medicare usually doesn't cover, like spiritual and grief counseling
+- Other covered services, as well as services Medicare usually doesn't cover, like spiritual and grief counseling

+Original Medicare will cover your hospice care, even if you're in a Medicare Advantage Plan.
 A Medicare-approved hospice usually gives hospice care in your home or other facility where you live, like a nursing home.